5 Sectors focusing on Data Analytics recruitment in 2019 (that might surprise you!)

 Famously the Governments own Chief Data Officer role still sits vacant, 2 years after the cabinet office started the Search process.
 I’d expect that to be filled this year though, as well as a whole raft of other senior Data & Analytics roles to be hired within Government and the Civil Service.

 After the Cambridge Analytica revelations last year it’s hardly surprising that the Government and will need to be seen to be adding far more scrutiny on who is collecting our data, what they are doing with it and the influence they are having.
-The Government does not full grasp the risks of today’s technology and that is going to have to change.
+The Government does not fully grasp the risks of today’s technology and that is going to have to change, with some bespoke Data Analytics Recruitment.

 Insure-tech was big news in 2018 with a whole range of innovative tech companies around the world looking to utilise Data Science & Machine Learning to optimise risk selection and pricing, improve customer service & identify industry trends.